-- 14.1.4.1.
-The following minimum notice periods for notifying an employee of their roster is as follows: - a) Production employees will be notified of their rolling 1 week roster in draft form 2 weeks prior to its commencement and as a confirmed roster 1 week prior to its commencement. - b) Tours employees will be notified of their confirmed 2 week roster a minimum of 2 weeks prior to its commencement, with no draft roster being prepared. - c) Front of House employees will be notified of their confirmed 4 week roster a minimum of 10 days prior to its commencement, with no draft roster being prepared. - d) All other employees will be notified of their 4 week roster in draft form 3 weeks prior to its commencement and as a confirmed roster 2 weeks prior to its commencement. - 14.1.4.2.
+- 14.3.4.1.
+The following minimum notice periods for notifying an employee of their roster is as follows: - e) Production employees will be notified of their rolling 1 week roster in draft form 2 weeks prior to its commencement and as a confirmed roster 1 week prior to its commencement. - b) Tours employees will be notified of their confirmed 2 week roster a minimum of 2 weeks prior to its commencement, with no draft roster being prepared. - c) Front of House employees will be notified of their confirmed 4 week roster a minimum of 10 days prior to its commencement, with no draft roster being prepared. - d) All other employees will be notified of their 4 week roster in draft form 3 weeks prior to its commencement and as a confirmed roster 2 weeks prior to its commencement. - 14.1.4.2.
 A roster week will commence on a Friday and conclude on a Thursday. - 14.1.4.3.
-Rosters will clearly differentiate between ordinary (contract minimum and extra) hours and overtime hours at the time of preparation and distribution, including when rosters are varied at a later date. - 14.1.4.4.
-Each work area will adopt their own mechanism for roster consultation and method of distribution as agreed or in practice in their work areas at the time of certifying this Agreement. - 14.1.4.5.
-Employees may request a copy of their individual and section roster where Pay Global is used. - 14.1.4.6.
-Where the confirmed roster differs from the draft roster, the SOH will attempt to notify those employees whose personal roster has changed.
-However, employees have a mutual responsibility to check the working hours as prescribed by the roster; - 14.1.4.7.
-Employees are required to notify their Supervisor where they have personal requests that impact upon their roster availability at any time and in particular prior to rosters being developed. - 14.1.4.8.
-Casual employees will notify the SOH of their availability, as far as practicable, prior to Departmental rosters being prepared.
-Casual employees will be notified of the dates, start time and finishing times for each shift, with casual Front of House employees notified of their shift commencement and a reasonable estimate of the shift length. - 14.1.4.9.
-The parties acknowledge that the performing arts and tourism industry often result in hours requiring extension beyond the originally rostered time to ensure the success of the production and service to our patrons and visitors.
+Rosters will clearly differentiate between ordinary (contract minimum and extra) hours and overtime hours at the time of preparation and distribution, including when rosters are varied at a later date. - Each work area will adopt their own mechanism for roster consultation and method of distribution as agreed or in practice in their work areas at the time of certifying this Agreement. - 14.1.4.5.
+Employees may request a copy of their individual and section roster where Pay Global is used. - Where the confirmed roster differs from the draft roster, the SOH will attempt to notify those employees whose personal roster has changed.
+However, employees have a mutual responsibility to check the working hours as prescribed by the roster; - Employees are required to notify their Supervisor where they have personal requests that impact upon their roster availability at any time and in particular prior to rosters being developed. - Casual employees will notify the SOH of their availability, as far as practicable, prior to Departmental rosters being prepared.
+Casual employees will be notified of the dates, start time and finishing times for each shift, with casual Front of House employees notified of their shift commencement and a reasonable estimate of the shift length. - The parties acknowledge that the performing arts and tourism industry often result in hours requiring extension beyond the originally rostered time to ensure the success of the production and service to our patrons and visitors.